gae123/sd2/README.md

 # sd<sup>2</sup>: Powering Software Defined Software Development™
-The Software Defined Software Development Process aka sd<sup>2</sup> (pronounced sd-square) is a modern Software Development approach.
-It aims to assist developers who work concurrently with multiple source bases, each with multiple branches and potentially its own technology stack.
+The Software Defined Software Development Process aka sd<sup>2</sup> (pronounced sd-square) aims to assist developers who work concurrently with multiple source bases, each with multiple branches and each potentially with its own technology stack.

 sd<sup>2</sup> relies heavily on a **single** text configuration